2lian/asyncio-for-robotics/own_proto_example.md

 # Implement your own protocol

 If you have a stream of data, you can use it through `afor`.
 This quick tutorial will implement a `afor` subscriber getting data from `stdout` of a process.
-So every line the process is prints to the terminal will be available as a string.
+So every line the process printed to the terminal will be available as a string.

 ## Code